bobholt/wptdash/ansible/README.md

 1. Deploy `master` to production
   - `./run-playbook.sh deploy production --user=yourusername`
 2. Deploy the `test` branch to staging
-  - `./run-playbook.sh deploy staging --commit=test --user=yourusername`
+  - `./run-playbook.sh deploy staging commit=test --user=yourusername`

 Useful flags:

-- `--commit=branch/tag/sha`: The specific branch, tag or SHA (pushed to the repo) you would like to deploy.
+- `commit=branch/tag/sha`: The specific branch, tag or SHA (pushed to the repo) you would like to deploy.
 - `--private-key=~/.ssh/key_name`: if you used something other than your default `id_rsa.pub` public key when setting up your user.